The first publicly documented use of the CK-42 dates back to 1980,

 or RS-804 radios.

-Before entering a message, a 19-character encryption should be entered.
+Before entering a message, a 19-character encryption KEY is entered.

 The keys were supplied on a separate sheet and a new key was used for each